 A tissue bank is an ethically approved collection of human tissue or other biological material, which is stored for potential research beyond the life of a specific project.
 While the primary aim of the Airwave Study is to investigate long term health effects from the use of TETRA, the rich resource of samples and data also provides a valuable opportunity for broader research into common diseases affecting police officers and staff.

 The primary aim of this tissue bank is to provide a resource for collaborative research aimed at devising new treatments and therapies for a range of medical conditions.
 More information on the research projects will be published on our website.

 If you give consent for long term storage, your samples will be included in the Tissue Bank.

-If for some reason you wish to opt out of the Airwave study, then please write to the Airwave team at [email protected] and they will administer your request.
-Your healthcare or legal rights will not be affected in anyway.
+If for any reason you wish to opt out of the Airwave Study, please write to the Airwave team at [email protected] and they will administer your request.
+Your healthcare or legal rights will not be affected in any way.

 Please note that you should not feel obliged to withdrawn from the Study simply because you have left the police force or no longer use the Airwave radio; your contribution to the Study continues to be of value.